 Join us in playing the Royal Game of Ur!

-There's a reason this game has been played for 4500 years.
+There's a reason this game has been played for over 4500 years.
 Play a game and find out!

 What is the Royal Game of Ur?